Ford F-150: The Ultimate Buyer’s Guide

 - 2009-2014: The 12th generation sees the introduction of a new trim option in the Raptor and Eco-boost models, increasing fuel efficiency.

-- 2015-2020: The 2015 redesign and shift to lighter materials shed 700lbs, improving its fuel economy while also reducing corrosion.
+- 2015-2020: In 2015, the 13th generation redesigned and shifted to lighter materials shed 700lbs, improving its fuel economy while also reducing corrosion.
 A diesel engine is introduced.

 - 2021: 2021 sees the launch of the 14th generation of the F-150, consistently the most popular car in the USA, with updates outside and in, including 11 choices of the grille and a 12-inch touchscreen.

-Here at Endurance, we’ve been providing comprehensive breakdown coverage for nearly two decades, and pay over $2 million in automotive claims each month*.
-We asked our experts to identify common repairs for F-150s and their costs based on internal claims data.
+At Endurance, we have been providing comprehensive breakdown coverage for nearly two decades and have paid over $100 million in automotive claims since 2006.
+We asked our experts to identify common repairs for F-150s and their costs based on internal claims data: